DPDK/dpdk/doc/guides/rawdevs/ioat.rst

 point to a valid ``rte_ioat_rawdev_config`` structure, containing the ring size to be used by the device.
 The ring size must be a power of two, between 64 and 4096.
+If it is not needed, the tracking by the driver of user-provided completion handles may be disabled by setting the ``hdls_disable`` flag in the configuration structure also.

 The following code shows how the device is configured in ``test_ioat_rawdev.c``: